Roles & Personas¶

 - If you have decided to personalise the persona with a picture, this can be added by clicking on avatar box next to the persona properties notebook, to select an image to associated with the persona.

 - After ensuring the environment is selected in the environment window, click on the Roles tab.
-Select the Direct Persona check-box if the persona is a direct stakeholder with respect to the system being defined, and add roles fulfilled by the persona in the Roles list-box.
+Select the Direct User check-box if the persona is a direct stakeholder with respect to the system being defined, and add roles fulfilled by the persona in the Roles list-box.
 These roles can be added by clicking on the add button in the role table, or deleted by clicking on the button next to the role to be removed.

 - Click on the Narrative tab and enter a narrative describing the persona’s relationship with the problem domain or prospective system within the environment, and any environment specific concerns he or she might have.